-water-related Governance mechanisms into which water- related issues are integrated Please explain Row 1 Scheduled - some meetings and performance The Safety, Environment and Technology Committee is one of the six committees of Cummins Board of Directors.
+water-related Governance mechanisms into which water- related issues are integrated Please explain Row 1 Monitoring implementation and performance Reviewing and guiding corporate responsibility strategy Reviewing and guiding risk management policies Reviewing and guiding strategy Setting performance objectives The Safety, Environment and Technology Committee is one of the six committees of Cummins Board of Directors.
 Members are are Stephen Dobbs, Chair, Robert Bernhard, Franklin Chang Diaz, Bruno Di Leo, Robert Herdman, Kim Nelson and Karen Quintos.
 This Committee is authorized to assist the Board of Directors in its oversight of safety policies, review environmental and technological strategies, compliance programs and major projects and review public policy developments, strategies and positions taken by us with respect to safety, environmental and technological matters that significantly impact us or our products.